jayissi/Sandbox-GitOps/README.md

 | .Values.appProjects[].applications[].name    | Yes       | Name of the application being deployed.
 NOTE: THIS MUST BE UNIQUE!
 Even if deployed into a different project, Argo CD Application names must be unique. |
 | .Values.appProjects[].applications[].gitPath | Yes       | Path inside the project gitUrl to the Helm chart.
 Use "." if the chart is in the root of the repo.
 Use a relative path otherwise. |

-[Hello OpenShift: Multi-Cluster Management]: https://github.com/hello-openshift-multicluster-gitops
+[Hello OpenShift: Multi-Cluster GitOps]: https://github.com/hello-openshift-multicluster-gitops
 [bootstrap]: https://github.com/hello-openshift-multicluster-gitops/bootstrap